 If you’re going to go classic on your breakfast habits, then simply have a pastry and coffee upon waking.
-The most famous breakfast pastries aka pan de dulce are conchas (shells), bigotes (mustaches), orejas (ears), and besos (kisses).
+The most famous breakfast pastries are a category of sweet breakfast pastries known as pan de dulce.
+Like the Mexican answer to croissants, there are a variety of these sugary breads.
+Some of the most classic are conchas (shells), bigotes (mustaches), orejas (ears), and besos (kisses).
 We’re partial to the brioche-y, sugar-coated conchas or shells which are topped with sugar patterned in a manner that resembles a shell.

-Know that there is great variation in the quality of conchas out there with the worst being dry and tasteless so be sure to ask so that you get the best ones around.
+Know that there is great variation in the quality of conchas out there with the worst being dry and tasteless so be sure to ask locals in order to get the best pastries around.

 Tamal Y Atole

 Even more classic than conchas y café?
 Having a tamal with some atole.
 If you head to a market (or many a street corner) before noon, you’re sure to run into a tamale vendor.
-The most classic way to eat it is to have a steaming hot tamal along with the old school masa-based drink known as atole.
-It’s a sure fire way to warm up on a cold day in winter but be warned that it’s so filling you’ll likely skip lunch.
+The most classic way to eat it is to have a steaming hot tamal along with the old school masa-based drink (that's almost like a soupy porridge) known as atole.
+It’s a sure fire way to warm up on a cold day in winter but be warned that it’s so filling you’ll likely skip both almuerzo and comida.

-In the Instagram era, it’s likely we don’t need to introduce you to chilaquiles since they grace many a feed.
-However, just to cover our bases, chilaquiles is a breakfast dish which, at its most simple, is made up of totopos (tortilla chips) that are tossed with salsa (usually tomatillo or a red salsa) and then garnished with crema, Cotija, and some onions.
+If there's one classic Mexican breakfast food that's Insta famous, it's chilaquiles.
+In case you haven't had them before, chilaquiles is a breakfast dish which, at its most simple, is made up of totopos (tortilla chips) that are tossed with salsa (usually tomatillo or a red salsa) and then garnished with crema, Cotija cheese, and some onions.

-Beyond the fact that it's considered a rural breakfast one would eat before working a long day, it’s not clear where huevos rancheros come from; however, the dish's popularity is evidenced by the fact you’ll see them served at a good deal of cafes.
+Beyond the fact that it's considered a rural breakfast one would eat before working a long day, it’s not clear where huevos rancheros originated.
+But the dish's popularity speaks for itself since you’ll see huevos ranncheros served at a good deal of cafes.
 And though there are numerous places to get huevos rancheros, not all of them are great.

-At its most basic, huevos rancheros should have a crisp tortilla topped with fried eggs and a salsa cruda -- the salsa madew with tomatoes, onions, cilantro, serranos, lime juice, and also known as salsa fresca or pico de gallo.
-What separates the good huevos rancheros from the bad are the crispiness of the tortilla (we like it almost like a tostada), the depth of flavor in the salsa (watery is not acceptable) and we give bonus points for serving it with legit frijoles de olla or pot beans cooked with herbs and chiles.
+At its most basic, good quality huevos rancheros should have a crisp tortilla topped with fried eggs and a salsa cruda -- as in the salsa made with tomatoes, onions, cilantro, serranos, lime juice, and also known as salsa fresca or pico de gallo.
+What separates the good fhuevos rancheros from the bad are the crispiness of the tortilla (we like it almost like a tostada), the depth of flavor in the salsa (watery is not acceptable) and we give bonus points for serving it with legit frijoles de olla (pot beans cooked with herbs and chiles).